mamedev/docs/source/basicuse/compilingmame.rst

 Apple Mac OS X
 --------------

 You'll need a few prerequisites to get started.
-Make sure you're on OS X 10.9 or later, though it's possible to get builds working as far back as 10.6 via the use of MacPorts.
+Make sure you're on OS X 10.9 Mavericks or later.
 You will NEED SDL2 2.0.4 for OS X.

 * Install **Xcode** from the Mac App Store
 * Launch **Xcode**.
 It will download a few additional prerequisites.
 Let this run through before proceeding.